chadday/cji/README.md

 #### Check your python install

-On a Mac, open a Terminal window and type `python`.
+On a Mac, open a Terminal window and type `python3`.
 (You can find the Terminal by using the spotlight and searching for "Terminal.")
 If you see something like this:

 ```
 Python 3.6.8 (v3.6.8:3c6b436a57, Dec 24 2018, 02:04:31)